JasonScourge/weather-traffic/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

+### Potential Issuess
+If you have any port conflict issues, try changing the port number in the `.env` file.